ptobarra/mars-tests-20220705/README.md

 # mars-tests-20220705
-tests and poc with mars algortihm
+tests and poc with mars algorithm